Yandex Cloud

 (expected Hello or Exception, got Unknown packet)

-This error occurs when you try to connect directly to the ClickHouse® host through port 9440 without using encryption.
-You can only connect through port 9440 over an encrypted SSL connection.
+This error occurs when you try to connect to a ClickHouse® host on port 9440 without encryption.
+You can only connect on port 9440 over an encrypted SSL connection.

-Make sure to specify the --secure parameter when connecting through port 9440.
+Make sure to specify the --secure parameter when connecting on port 9440.

 To learn more about connection methods, see Connecting to a ClickHouse® cluster.

-Can I connect to cluster hosts via SSH or get superuser permissions on hosts?Can I connect to cluster hosts via SSH or get superuser permissions on hosts?
+Can I connect to cluster hosts over SSH or get superuser privileges on hosts?Can I connect to cluster hosts over SSH or get superuser privileges on hosts?

 You cannot connect to hosts via SSH.
 This is done for the sake of security and user cluster fault tolerance because direct changes inside a host can render it completely inoperable.